sematext/docs/docs/synthetics/browser-monitor.md

 title: Browser Monitor
-description: Browser monitor can monitor website performance and user journey.
+description: Browser monitor can monitor website performance and user journeys.

 The browser monitor executes the configured script in a Chrome browser.
 It records various performance metrics during the execution.
 The script can extract & verify the page content using `assert` API during the execution.
 It can optionally collect screenshots.